 After graduation, I practiced law for a major insurance carrier, working exclusively in personal injury defense.
 After two years, I chose to leave my job and start my own law firm in Connecticut because I had a vision of the type of lawyer I wanted to be and the type of people I wanted to represent.
 I wanted to represent injured parties—not do the work of a big insurance company.

-Since I started my own firm in CT, I have been featured multiple times in the Connecticut Law Tribune for my work defending homeowners in foreclosure.
+Since I started my own law firm in CT, I have been featured multiple times in the Connecticut Law Tribune for my work defending homeowners in foreclosure.
 I wrote the cover story in the November 2010 issue of Connecticut Lawyer entitled, “Want to be Facebook Friends?
 The Growth of Social Media and its Implications on the Legal Profession.”
-I have represented hundreds of clients in the area of CT personal injury, probate, and Connecticut foreclosure defense.
-I resolved over a million dollars in personal injury cases in CT inside of my first three years in practice.
+I have represented hundreds of clients in the area of CT, in personal injury, probate, and Connecticut foreclosure defense.
+I resolved over a million dollars in personal injury cases in Connecticut, within my of my first three years in practice.

 Best of all, many of my clients have become personal friends.